InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

     realized.

-Her father and mother never separated or anything, and they do relate over a lot of things and statistically have a pretty good marriage, but the aforementioned hiking incident kind of killed off a good chunk of their relationship.
+Her father and mother never separated or anything, and they do relate over a lot of things and statistically have a pretty good marriage.
+That said, the aforementioned hiking incident kind of killed off a good chunk of their relationship.
 Her mom feels tied down and not authorized to impart her adventurousness to her children.
-Her father lives in perpetual worry because of the way his wife takes risks, both professionally and whenever she gets the chance with her kids.
+Her father lives in perpetual worry because of the way his wife takes risks, both professionally and whenever she gets the chance to sneak out on an unplanned adventure with her kids.
   * Grace and her brother of course picked right up on this.
 For Grace, it made her want to build a better marriage, so she has very specific standards when it comes to men.
 She’s thought about this stuff a lot.